 - Major bone grafting involves more extensive facial bone repairs like guided bone regeneration or guided tissue regeneration.
 Usually, major grafting procedures are used to restore injury sites, facial defects, or parts of bone that had to be removed during tumor surgery.

 Bone Grafting in St. John’s, NL

 If you are interested in dental implants, but you have experienced bone loss because of your missing teeth, Atlantic Oral Surgery & Dental Implant Centre can help.
-Dr. Davis, Dr. Woodford, Dr. Nolet-Lévesque, or Dr. Samim will be able to perform a full exam and consultation to determine whether bone grafting can restore your bone structure and prepare your mouth for dental implants.
+Dr. Davis, Dr. Woodford, Dr. Nolet-Lévesque, Dr. Samim, or Dr. Ledderhof will be able to perform a full exam and consultation to determine whether bone grafting can restore your bone structure and prepare your mouth for dental implants.
 Contact our office today for more information about bone grafting at our practice.